jakesimonds/hugo-demo/content/posts/u-do-u.md

 ![u-do-u JSON export](/img/u-do-u-json.png)

-I thought about also saving your chrome history, so an LLM could potentially then give you a grade on how 'on focus' you stayed but I haven't done that and might not.
+I thought about also saving your chrome history, so an LLM could potentially then give you a grade on how 'on focus' you stayed but I haven't done that yet.
+I might not.

  Just as-is I've been appreciating this chrome extension, and I don't know that I want to complicate it any more.
-What I like about it right now is it's just a small, subtle reminder--a volition pump.
-I am finding that the pop up catches me unawares and sometimes I really don't know why I just opened a browser tab.
-It's clarified that there is no particular online activity that makes me feel not so great, but rather the surfing without any particular strong intention that doesn't always feel so good (and more importantly: is a crazy time suck).
+What I like about it right now is it's just a small, subtle reminder--**a volition pump.**

+ I am finding that the pop up catches me unawares.
+Sometimes I open the browser off of muscle memory, and when given a fraction-of-a-second to reflect I realize that...I actually maybe don't have anything I need to visit the internet for!

+ It's also clarified that there is no particular online activity that makes me feel not so great, but rather the surfing without any particular strong intention that doesn't always feel so good (and more importantly: is a crazy time suck).
+An alternate title for the blog post was: **The right amount of time to spend on facebook is 3 Hours (every six months)**

 # This is intentionally Just For Me (but feel free to use it)